This is a list of courses with the subject code SSW. For more information, see Social Work (College of Liberal Arts and Sciences) in the Catalog.

 Supervised individual research.
 Requirements: honors standing.

-Opportunities for students in various disciplines to relate their areas of study to older adults and aging; interdisciplinary relationships, approaches to meeting needs of older adults.
+Opportunities for students in various disciplines to relate their areas of study to older adults and aging; interdisciplinary relationships, approaches to meeting needs of older adults; an online seminar that meets regularly is included in this experience.
 Same as ASP:4190.

 Supervised individual research.
 Requirements: honors standing.